 When infidelity affects the property allocation in a divorce

 A former client of the Law Office of Bryan Fagan, PLLC had the following happen in a trial.
-Our client was the wife in marriage where she had reason to believe that her husband had committed adultery against her.
-Given that she did not want to file for divorce immediately she suggested marriage counseling as way to attempt to reconcile with her husband.
-Her husband refused to go to counseling but without tangible evidence to prove that her husband was being unfaithful she continued in the marriage.
+Our client was a wife in a marriage where she had reason to believe that her husband had committed adultery against her.
+Given that she did not want to file for divorce immediately she suggested marriage counseling as a way to attempt to reconcile with her husband.
+Her husband refused to go to counseling but without tangible evidence to prove that her husband was being unfaithful, she continued in the marriage.

-Months later she discovered personal belongings of another woman in the marital home.
-At this point she moved out of the home and hired our office to represent her in the divorce.
-It took some effort but eventually we were able to learn of the adultery through written proof provided by her spouse in the discovery phase of the case.
+Months later she discovered the personal belongings of another woman in the marital home.
+At this point, she moved out of the home and hired our office to represent her in the divorce.
+It took some effort but eventually, we were able to learn of the adultery through written proof provided by her spouse in the discovery phase of the case.
 Sounds like a good thing for our former client, but what did the judge have to say?

-Is evidence of affair necessary at the outset of divorce or merely prior to judgment?
+Is evidence of affair necessary at the outset of divorce or merely before judgment?

 Her adultery assertion coupled with her request for a disproportionate share of the marital estate hinged on whether or not it was necessary to show a judge proof of the adultery at the time she alleged this fault ground as the reason for the breakup of the marriage.
 If the proof was necessary the moment she listed adultery as her ground for the divorce then she may not be able to collect the share of the estate that we had hoped she would be awarded.